ConnectedSystemsLab/xwr_raw_ros/README.md

 # xwr_raw_ros

-**ROS node for real-time raw ADC I/Q sample data capture and processing from TI AWR/IWR radar EVMs + DCA1000EVM combo.**
+This repository contains a **ROS node for real-time raw ADC I/Q sample data capture and processing from TI AWR/IWR radar EVMs + DCA1000EVM combo.**
-Developed and used in the following papers:
+It was developed for and used in the following papers:

 > **[BatMobility: Towards Flying Without Seeing for Autonomous Drones](https://dl.acm.org/doi/10.1145/3570361.3592532)**
 > Emerson Sie, Zikun Liu, Deepak Vasisht